ponsfrilus/EPFLArrival/README.md

 ## How to add new tiles
 You may want to have a look to the [CONTRIBUTING](https://github.com/ponsfrilus/EPFLArrival/blob/master/CONTRIBUTING) guide.

+:bulb: **Heads up:** In order to serve your local copy of `tiles.json` you will have to use `npm run local`, while `npm run dev` will serve remote JSON data from  [github](https://github.com/ponsfrilus/EPFLArrival/blob/master/data/tiles.json).

 ### The smart way
 It should be pretty straight-forward if you are familiar with github:
   1. [Fork](https://github.com/ponsfrilus/EPFLArrival/fork) the repository,